falicitt/warm-fuzzies/README.md

 - Scrum Master: Chris
 - Product owner: Emma

--reflect
+- reflect
--standup (10-min timer)
+- standup (10-min timer)
--sprints
+- sprints
--pivots
+- pivots
--retrospective
+- retrospective

 8. How will you survive (Will you eat together?
 How will you break the tension?
 What is your fun times plan?)
 - timtams